Automated Biking Network Planning

 Motivation

-Improving safe cycling in a city has great benefits for:
+Improving safe cycling in a city has great benefits in many areas:

 • motor traffic congestion and emissions, amount of parking needed;